Crossroadsman/ServerAdmin/elasticsearch.md

 Note that Elasticsearch ships with sensible defaults and a single cluster with a single node should work out of the box for demo or testing use without changing any settings.

-For production, the following items need to be configured:
+For production, the following items need to be configured in `/etc/elasticsearch/elasticsearch.yml`:

 - Paths
 - Cluster and Node name